-He developed a keen sense of instrumantal blend as a section player and soloist, Fefer has been featured in a number of large ensembles, including the David Murray Big Band, Butch Morris Orchestra, Joseph Bowie Big Band, Mingus Big Band, Adam Rudolph's GO:Organic Orchestra, Karl Berger Improvisers Orchestra, Frank Lacy's Vibe Tribe, and the Rob Reddy Octet.
+He developed a keen sense of instrumantal blend as a section player and soloist, Fefer has been featured in a number of great bands, including the David Murray Big Band, Butch Morris Orchestra, Joseph Bowie Big Band, Mingus Big Band, Adam Rudolph's GO:Organic Orchestra, Karl Berger Improvisers Orchestra, Frank Lacy's Vibe Tribe, and the Rob Reddy Octet.

 NY Venues --- Knitting Factory, Lincoln Center, Merkin Hall, Birdland, Jazz Standard, Blue Note, Carnegie Hall, BAM, Tonic, The Stone, Zebulon, Barbes, Shapeshifter Lab, Iridium, Roulette, Highline Ballroom, SOB’Äôs, CBGB’Äôs, Drom, Firehouse Space, Bitter End, Poisson Rouge, Visiones, Zinc Bar, NuBlu, The Apollo, Fat Cat, The Living Theater, Joe’Äôs Pub, Central Park Summerstage, ICO Gallery, Gagosian Gallery, Rockwood Music Hall, Brooklyn Museum, Museum of African Art, Harlem Studio Museum.

 Countries --- USA, Canada, France, Spain, Italy, Switzerland, Germany, Poland, Czech Republic, Slovenia, Bosia, Croatia, Austria, Lithuania, Greece, Turkey, Belgium, Netherlands, England, Japan, Djibouti, Israel, Morocco.